pybricks/pybricks-micropython/doc/source/signaltypes.rst

 --------------------------------
 Rotational acceleration, or *angular acceleration* describes how fast the rotational speed changes.
 This is expressed as the change of the number of degrees per second, during one second (deg/s/s).
 This is also commonly written as  :math:`deg/s^2`.

-For example, you can adjust the rotational acceleration setting of a :meth:`Motor <.ev3devices.Motor.set_run_settings>` to change how smoothly or how quickly a motor reaches the constant speed set point.
+For example, you can adjust the rotational acceleration setting of a :meth:`Motor <.ev3devices.Motor.set_run_settings>` to change how smoothly or how quickly it reaches the constant speed set point.

 .. _percentage: